srikarth/Coursera/Getting and Cleaning Data/UCI HAR Dataset/README.txt

 - 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

+Move ALL of the following files to the SAME DIRECTORY as the R script: features.txt subject_train.txt subject_test.txt
+X_train.txt
+X_test.txt
+y_train.txt
+y_test.txt

+Once the above steps are completed.you can the Rscript (run_analysis.R) to get the tidy data set as a csv and a text file.

 Notes:
 ======